JulianHorvath/BeerReviewPrediction/README.md

 # BeerReviewPrediction
-This repository includes all files related to my final project from Coderhouse´s Data Science course.
+This repository includes all files related to my final project deployed at Coderhouse´s Data Science course.